Mohamed Tindouft

-Mohamed Tindouft (born 12 March 1993) is a Moroccan runner specialising in the 3000 metres steeplechase.
+Mohamed Tindouft (born 12 March 1993 in Azilal) is a Moroccan runner specialising in the 3000 metres steeplechase.
 He represented his country at the 2017 World Championships without reaching the final.
-In addition, he won gold medals at the 2017 Islamic Solidarity Games and 2017 Jeux de la Francophonie.
+He won gold medals at the 2017 Islamic Solidarity Games and 2017 Jeux de la Francophonie.

 He competed in the men's 3,000 metres steeplechase at the 2020 Summer Olympics.